Overview

 - Setup guide: Using a security token with Duo

-- Can be used offline (without phone service or an Internet connection)
+- Can be used offline (does not require phone service or an Internet connection)

 - Disadvantage: Can be more easily lost or misplaced due to small size, and must be physically connected to your device during use